Reshaping Reasoning in LLMs: A Theoretical Analysis of RL Training Dynamics through Pattern Selection: Experimental Details

 \subsection{Reasoning Patterns Analysis Pipeline}

+\paragraph{Model Inference:} We first randomly sample questions of different task types (such as Geometry, Algebra, etc.) and different difficulty levels (Level 4, Level 5) from datasets including MATH.
+For each question, our model samples 1024 answers in the patterns distribution dynamic task, and samples answers ranging from 64 to 1024 in the task that only considers the distribution change before and after RL, depending on the task category.
+These responses will be used for subsequent pattern extraction and classification.

-\paragraph{Reasoning Patterns Extraction:} For the Long Arithmetic task, we directly characterize the reasoning pattern based on the Chain-of-Thought lines \cite{wu2025more}.
-For other tasks, we sample a subset of responses that have not been augmented with RLVR and use DeepSeek-V3\cite{liu2024deepseek} API to summarize patterns categories from these samples.
-Full prompt we used for reasoning patterns extraction in Appendix~\ref{prmt:pattern}.
+\paragraph{Reasoning Patterns Extraction:} We sample a subset of responses of the base model and use GPT-4o \citep{hurst2024gpt} API to summarize patterns categories from these samples.
+Full prompt we used for reasoning patterns extraction is given in Appendix~\ref{prmt:pattern}.
+To ensure the accuracy of patterns extraction, we set the temperature of GPT-4o's API to 0.

-\paragraph{Responses Classification:} For the Long Arithmetic task, classification is based on Chain-of-Thought lines.
-For other tasks, we employ DeepSeek-V3\cite{liu2024deepseek} to classify all responses according to the identified pattern categories.
-Full prompt we used responses classification for appears in Appendix~\ref{prmt:classify}.
+\paragraph{Responses Classification:} We again employ GPT-4o to classify all responses according to the identified pattern categories, also setting the temperature to 0.
+Full prompt we used for responses classification is given in Appendix~\ref{prmt:classify}.

 \paragraph{Accuracy Analysis:} In order to only consider the impact of the patterns distribution on accuracy, we construct new prompts by concatenating the original prompt with partial responses from the base model, assuming these partial responses sufficiently represent specific reasoning patterns.
 This ensures that the reasoning process is fixed, which makes it easier for us to determine whether the change in model accuracy depends only on the change in the distribution of the reasoning pattern, rather than the change in the reasoning process itself.

-\paragraph{Models:} We implement the RLVR pipeline (Figure~1) using Qwen2.5-0.5b-Instruct\cite{qwen2.5} as the base model for Easy Countdown and Long Arithmetic Tasks.
-We compare responses between the Task-Specific Base Model (w/o RLVR) and RL-Enhanced Task-Specific Model (w/ RLVR), with details in paragraph \ref{subsec:easy_countdown} and \ref{subsec:long_add}.
-For Difficult Math tasks, we set Qwen2.5-7B-Instruct\cite{qwen2.5} as base model and compare it with Qwen-2.5-7B-SimpleRL-Zoo \cite{zeng2025simplerl}, a model with RLVR enhancement for mathematical tasks.
+Specifically, we remove the sentence containing the final answer from the base model's response, add the sentence before it to the end of the question, and input it as a new prompt to the RL-enhanced model.
+The RL-enhanced model will continue to predict the answer.
+We will examine the accuracy of the predicted answer as the accuracy of the reasoning pattern.